Bill Elliott: GMS Racing

 On August 4, 2018, GMS Racing announced that Elliott would return to NASCAR, driving the No. 23 Chevrolet Camaro at Road America in the Xfinity Series on August 25.
 It was Elliott's first Xfinity start since 2005 and first National Series start since 2012.
 He finished in twentieth on the lead lap.
 After the race, he quipped "I feel like I hit everything but the lottery, I mean it was a great day."

-Superstar Racing Experience
+Other racing

-In 2021, Elliott was a full-time driver at the inaugural season of the Superstar Racing Experience, Tony Stewart's new stock car racing series.
+In 2021, Elliott was a full-time driver at the inaugural season of the Superstar Racing Experience, Tony Stewart's stock car racing series.
 His best result was third at the Nashville Fairgrounds Speedway, and he finished ninth in points.
 Elliott entered two rounds of the 2022 season.